 \section{Bayesian framework for neural networks}

 Solving the PDE in the PINN approach comes down to optimization tasks.
-Namely, it is assumed that the neural network parameterizes the solution, then the loss, such as in Eq. \ref{Eq:loss_first_time}, is formulated, and model parameters are optimized.
+Namely, it is assumed that the neural network parameterizes the solution, then the loss, such as in Eq.~\ref{Eq:loss_first_time}, is formulated, and model parameters are optimized.
 Solving the PDE can be understood as the Bayesian inference process.
 Indeed, we assume prior knowledge about the solution and its parameters and then search for the posterior realization.
-Another problem is the proper fine-tuning of the beta parameters, which controls the impact of the boundary conditions on the solution.
-The choice of optimal network architecture seems to be essential too.
-Eventually, it is evident that the solution given by the neural network is only an approximation of the \textit{true} solution, or it can be treated as a statistical prediction of the desired solution.
+Another problem is the proper fine-tuning of the beta parameters, which control the impact of the boundary conditions on the solution.
+The choice of optimal network architecture seems to be essential, too.
+Ultimately, it is evident that the neural network's solution is only an approximation of the \textit{true} solution, or can be treated as a statistical prediction of the desired solution.
 Therefore, the PINN solution should be provided with uncertainties.
-We shall argue in the next section that the Bayesian statistical methods can help to establish the optimal structure of the network architecture; moreover, with the help of Bayesian reasoning, one may obtain the optimal values for the hyperparameters such as $\beta_q$ and $\beta_b$, and $\alpha$ (a decay width) and compute uncertainties for the obtained fits.
+We shall argue in the next section that the Bayesian statistical methods can help to establish the optimal structure of the network architecture; moreover, with the help of Bayesian reasoning, one may obtain the optimal values for the hyperparameters such as $\beta_q$ and $\beta_b$, and $\alpha$ and compute uncertainties for the obtained fits.